pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 ## Context
 The card offer is defined by a product:
 - funding source : debit, prepaid,...
-- for who : consumer, business
+- for who : consumer, business, ...
-- what : classic, gold
+- what : classic, gold, Infinite

-And by a type of card: physical or virtual card, virtual card, token (xPay) or a wearable
+And by a type of card :
+- physical or virtual card,
+- virtual card or token (xPay)
+- wearable (keyring, bracelet..)

 ## Order some cards
-Below is an example of UX following a first card order, with the possibility of ordering a "waiting" virtual card:
+Below is an example of UX following a first card order, with the possibility of ordering a "waiting" virtual card :

 <Image src="docs/Card_Order.png" alt="usecase 1"/>